 - St. Luke’s Penn Foundation Recovery Center Outpatient Building

 Monday - Thursday, 9 am - 8 pm | Friday, 9 am - 4 pm

 - To qualify for mail-based Naloxone distribution, you will need to view a training video, answer a short quiz, and provide enrollment information.

-- Please note that NEXT is a community-based distributor and does not interact with health insurance in any way, for that reason our enrollment form is not HIPAA compliant.
+- Please note that NEXT is a community-based distributor and does not interact with health insurance in any way; for that reason, the enrollment form is not HIPAA compliant.
 If you would prefer a secure platform, consider Script Health.